-You will however find the most crazy vintage novelty purses ever at my shop.
-I love novelty handbags, especially animal shaped ones and the ones that I don’t keep, usually end up in the shop 🙂
+You will however find the craziest vintage novelty purses ever at my shop.
+I love novelty handbags, especially animal-shaped ones and the ones that I don’t keep, usually end up in the shop 🙂

 Dominique de Merteuil: Is there a process you go through when selecting garments for your shop?
-Perhaps you have a list or a criteria, that you use when deciding which garments will be perfect for your shop and your clients?
+Perhaps you have a list of criteria, that you use when deciding which garments will be perfect for your shop and your clients?

 Dominique de Merteuil: Where do you find all those beautiful vintage clothes and accessories for your shop? (if it’s not a secret!)

-Dominique de Merteuil: What is your favourite period in time and why?
+Dominique de Merteuil: What is your favourite period of time and why?

 LA BELLE VINTAGE: I love all decades and time periods!
 I love fashion, no matter what era.
 I could hang out with Cleopatra, Marie Antoinette and Twiggy at the same time…they all had style 🙂